Shuvomoy/blog/_posts/2018-3-15-quotes-and-excerpts.md

 I had a notebook of quotes and excerpts.
 Over the years I collected a lot of quotes and excerpts in it.
 I often sought refuge in some of the quotes, and they provided me great solace.
 Unfortunately, I have lost the notebook recently.
 In this blog I am just re-accumulating some of those quotes and excerpts (for which the sources are available) and adding a few new ones.
 I will update this blog as time progresses.

+*Last update: March 18, 2020*

 <!-- more -->

+I think Maharaji wanted me to gain nonattachment to success.
+A spiritual apprenticeship can be confusing, even counterintuitive.
+Those long exhausting trips, constant rejections, and the daily reminder of my unworthiness, the roller coaster of doubt and the balm of Maharaji's reassurance, were all part of the preparation.
+What developed in me during that time was faith - delicate, wavering, tenuous, but faith nonetheless.

+Sometimes people say that faith is the opposite of doubt, but I don’t think that is true.
+To me, the opposite of faith is rigid certainty.
+Doubt is the constant companion of true faith; like God, it is more verb than noun.
+Faith is the ride, not the station, as Indians describe it.
+No one can avoid doubt, skepticism, fear, and uncertainty on the journey to faith if they are honest to themselves.
+Obstacles are the training ground.

+-- **Larry Brilliant**

 ---

 You can plan for a hundred years, but you don't know what will happen the next moment.